 - Backyard Skateboarding has a Dash Pad in the form of a lightning bolt.

 - Iron Man's Off-Road Racing: You pick up nitro canisters as you race, and can also buy them at the store between races.
 It's not only useful, but in fact required in piles to beat the AI opponents.
 The last few races are practically unbeatable without buying 99 nitro packets and using virtually all of them.

 - Homeworld also had afterburners.
 On space fighters.
 Though it drained the fighter's fuel faster, Scouts on turbo could outrun missiles.
 Downside is, it didn't increase the pilot's maneuvering and shooting skills so in large swarms, Scouts had horrible accident rates caused by friendly fire and colliding with each other.

-- Blue Eco power-ups in Jak X: Combat Racing provide a Nitro Boost of the "Stored Nitro Charges" variety, filling up the car's turbo meter.
+- Blue Eco power-ups in Jak X Combat Racing provide a stored-charge boost, filling up the car's turbo meter.

-- In another rare non-vehicle example, Banjo-Kazooie has the sneakers which speeds up Kazooie's 'Talon Trot' ability for a limited time.
+- In another rare non-vehicle example, [Banjo-Kazooie Banjo-Kazooie]] has the sneakers which speeds up Kazooie's 'Talon Trot' ability for a limited time.

 - In Escape Velocity, an afterburner was perhaps most useful for evading missiles.
 It's usually recommended to tack on some outfits that recover the energy/fuel lost when afterburning, and if you have enough, you can recover energy faster than you can use it up in the afterburner.

 - In Half-Life 2 and Episode 2, the buggy and muscle car, respectively, have a built-in boost feature that makes the car significantly faster for a fixed period, at the cost of being nearly impossible to steer.
 The buggy's was used to jump a couple of gaps, while the muscle car's was mostly useful for beating DOG to White Forest.